This baked apple cinnamon french toast recipe is perfect for breakfast, brunch, lunch and dinner.

 Eating breakfast has never been a favorite thing of mine.
 My husband, though, is a breakfast lover through and through.
 Me, I prefer to have mine for dinner.
 For some reason, breakfast tastes better at night.

-That is why I am so excited about partnering with Bays English Muffins this month to show you how I enjoy breakfast!
-English muffins can be used any time of day.
+English muffins can be used at any time of day.
 They are not just for breakfast anymore, and I have the perfect breakfast/brunch recipe, or in my case — we like to call it “brinner” to share with you.